LottePitcher/SEFest-2024-FastTrack/README.md

 - Update the Member type with the custom properties
 - Add 15 members with varying subscription expiry dates

+### v14 Site

+After you have run the v13 site and done the uSync import, you can then set up the v14 site:
+- Copy the `Fastrack.v13\umbraco\data\Umbraco.sqlite.db` into that location in the v14 site (make sure you have stopped the v13 site running first!)
+- Run the 'FastTrack.v14' site: the upgrade to v14 should happen automatically and should be able to log in as you did in the v13 site.

+### v15 Site

+Can be set up in the same way as the v14 site.

 ## Custom Functionality

 ### Custom Property Editor: Date Picker With Status